a-roggeri/HospitalClient/Commands.md

 CREATE OR REPLACE FUNCTION sposta_appuntamento_storico() RETURNS TRIGGER AS $$
 BEGIN
-    IF NEW.stato = 'completato' THEN
+    IF NEW.stato = 'COMPLETATO' THEN
         INSERT INTO storico_appuntamenti SELECT * FROM Appuntamenti WHERE ID = NEW.ID;
         DELETE FROM Appuntamenti WHERE ID = NEW.ID;
     END IF;